menonkartikeya/menonkartikeya-Tkinter-Python-GUI-Projects/1 Contacts or Address-Book/readme.txt

-In the folder "Contacts Address Book": Open 'index.py' and run.
+In the folder "Contacts - menonkartikeya": Open 'index.py' and run.
 Have a play around with it.
 All the functionalities are easy to understand.

 The subfolder "Icons" contains all the necessary icons used in this project.